 - Absurd humour

-- Recantations and retractions when we no longer believe a certain viewpoint.
+- Recantations and retractions when a viewpoint no longer seems valid.